 - Bottle Episode: The episode is nearly entirely confined to Starbug, and features only the main four cast members.

-- Dirty Old Man: The Future Dwarvers.
+- Dirty Old Man: The Future Dwarfers.
 When Kryten accuses them of giving in to their carnal desires, Future Rimmer just chuckles and says they could tell some stories about those.

 - Disproportionate Retribution: Lister mentions an incident when Rimmer came upon him plucking out his nostril hairs, and tried to insert a fridge in him.
 While what Lister's doing is disgusting, a fridge is going pretty far.